reliantsolutions/hiera-resources/README.md

 resources = { 'notify' => {
   'title 1' => {
-    'message' => 'This is the first message.'
+    'message' => 'This is the first message stored in Redis.'
     },
   'title 2' => {
-    'message' => 'This is the second message.'
+    'message' => 'This is the second message stored in Redis.'
     }
   }
 }